 Find out more about Ms Hannah Richter

-Students also have access to the University's Careers, Employment and Enterprise Service who can help you with seeking work experience, applying for jobs or starting up your own business.
+These experiences and skills are a solid and valuable foundation for many different careers, but are particularly useful if you aim to work in governmental or non-governmental organisations, the media, public relations, marketing or administration.
+Our students also have access to the University's Careers, Employment and Enterprise Service that can help you with seeking work experience, applying for jobs or starting up your own business.

 The BA (Hons) Politics and International Relations has been designed to build your skills, knowledge and confidence through a balance of core modules, which cover key skills and concepts in the field, and a selection of optional modules, which allow you to specialise in your own areas of interest.